 Look, I love my smartphone.
 I love social media (for the most part).
 I love easy access to news, communication, or even work.
 The internet is obviously the driving force behind being a travel blogger or a remote worker.
 But I’ve also noticed how big a distraction the internet and a smartphone can be for me personally.

-There are times when I want to or know I should be working on either personal projects or freelance gigs, but I find myself scrolling through Facebook, checking Instagram, checking a few news sites, checking the statistics for my website visitors, and then repeating the whole process again just to see what’s new.
+There are times when I want to or know I should be working on either personal projects or freelance gigs, but I find myself scrolling through Facebook, chatting with a friend, checking Instagram, checking a few news sites, checking the statistics for my website visitors, and then repeating the whole process again just to see what’s new.
+Sometimes doing all of that at the same time, basically.
+This type of behavior definitely can’t be good for people.

-While I have no plans (or desires) to completely element my smartphone from my life, I do think it is good to moderate my activity or at least reduce distractions.
+While I have no plans (or desires) to completely eliminate my smartphone from my life, I do think it is good to moderate my activity or at least reduce distractions.

-If you’ve been unhappy with your own smartphone usage, then these tips might help you with how to overcome smartphone addiction, or at least bring it back to more reasonable levels.
+If you’ve been unhappy with your own smartphone usage, then these tips might help you with how to deal with smartphone addiction, or at least bring it back to more reasonable levels with a little more control.

 Turn Off Notifications

-I still get buzzes for more important things, like WhatsApp which is what I use more for communicating with friends or family.
+I still get buzzes for more important things, like WhatsApp which is what I use more for communicating with friends and family.

-For instance, I deleted Twitter and Pinterest from my phone.
+For instance, I deleted Twitter, Pinterest, and Facebook from my phone.
 I don’t have any real reason to have it, just another discuss for distraction.
-While I still use Twitter for my blog, I just have to go and check in on a laptop computer instead.
+While I still use those social networks for my blog, I just have to go and check in on a laptop computer instead.

-Even if you silence all notifications on an app, there are still some apps which will put the annoying little red icon with a number in the middle telling you how many notices, likes, comments, etc, you have waiting.
+Even if you silence all notifications on an app, there are still some apps or operating systems which will put the annoying little red icon with a number in the middle of your home screen telling you how many notices, likes, comments, etc, you have waiting.

 Simply seeing these icons even while you are doing something else will inevitably create curiosity and make you open the app to see what/who the notifications are from.